Cytomegalovirus Shedding Characteristics in Pregnant Women (cCHIPS)

 Time Frame

-The percentage of subjects with detectable CMV virus (detected via polymerase chain reaction) in any bodily fluid (saliva, urine or vaginal secretions) at any point in pregnancy
+The percentage of participants with detectable CMV virus (detected via polymerase chain reaction) in any bodily fluid (saliva, urine or vaginal secretions) at any point in pregnancy, and the percentage of participants with detectable CMV virus in each bodily fluid (saliva, urine and vaginal secretions) at any point in pregnancy.

 Secondary Outcome Measures